modenero/nito.exchange/docs/FOREWORD.md

 ### IMPORTANT NOTICE

+> According to a report by blockchain analysis firm Chainalysis, a mere 10% of funds sent to mixers come from criminal activities, while the rest were mixed for personal privacy reasons.

 Nito Cash Exchange is NOT a laundering service.
 Unlike dark market mixing services, ALL of our transaction are visible on-chain; meaning that law enforcement services such as Chainalysis and Amberdata WILL be able to ascertain, with a high probability, the source of coins in question.

 __DO NOT USE THIS SERVICE FOR ILLEGAL ACTIVITY, AS IT IS NOT SAFE__